squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 So, how about the integer literal `1²3`?
 The Windows RC compiler accepts it, but the resulting numeric value ends up being 1403.

-The problem is that the exact same procedure outlined above is erroneously followed for *all* allowed digit values, so things go haywire for non-ASCII digits since the relationship between the non-ASCII digit's codepoint value and the value of `'0'` is arbitrary:
+The problem is that the exact same procedure outlined above is erroneously followed for *all* allowed digits, so things go haywire for non-ASCII digits since the relationship between the non-ASCII digit's codepoint value and the ASCII value of `'0'` is arbitrary:

 <div style="display: grid; grid-gap: 10px; grid-template-columns: repeat(3, 1fr);">
 <div style="text-align: center; display: flex; flex-direction: column; flex-basis: 100%; flex: 1;">